truenas/documentation/content/TruenasApps/CommunityApps/WebDAV.md

  - /scale/scaletutorials/shares/configurewebdav/
  - /scale/scaleuireference/shares/webdavsharesscreens/
  - /scale/scaleuireference/systemsettings/services/webdavservicescreen/
+ - /scale/scaletutorials/apps/communityapps/webdav/
 tags:
  - webdav
  - shares
  - apps
 ---

 The WebDAV application is a set of extensions to the HTTP protocol that allows users to collaboratively edit and manage files on remote web servers.
-It serves as the replacement for the built-in TrueNAS SCALE WebDAV feature.
+It serves as the replacement for the built-in TrueNAS WebDAV feature.

 When installed and configured with at least one share, a container launches with temporary root privileges to configure the shares and activate the service.